Azhar-A-Shaikh/Spark-Batch-processing-on-AWS/Docker & EC2 Instance SETUP/readme.md

 ```
 ssh -i file.pem username@'Master public DNS of your EMR istanmce'
 ```

-Then write to get into our HDFS cluster and when you write **pyspark** so you can start and access the spark
+## Command to use the cluster as a user

 ```
 sudo su hadoop
 ```
+Then write **pyspark** so you can start and access the spark env.

 ## Adding Our Docker file into the EC2 - docker setup we established earlier